Happy Halloween! As promised, here is the second 1980s horror movie posting.

 Sleeping at Neff’s

-This scene that takes place in the morning is the one that helped me figure out that Neff’s apartment was somewhere along Riverside Drive.
+While they shot several scenes at this Upper West Side location, it was this last one that took place in the morning that helped me figure out that Neff’s apartment was somewhere along Riverside Drive (mainly because I had the benefit of daylight).

 The one thing I still don’t understand from this scene is why there’s a guy trying to start a motorbike, then falling over.
-One theory is that the bike belonged to the zoologist character played by Tom Noonan, who was seen riding a similar bike earlier in film, right before he’s killed by the wolfen.
+One theory is that the bike belonged to the zoologist character played by Tom Noonan, who was seen riding a similar bike in the scene where he’s killed by the wolfen.
 And this would then suggest that this unknown guy found the bike in the park and is now trying to steal it — but without much luck.

 Another theory is that the guy was just a background actor who was supposed to simply drive by in the scene, but somehow screwed up, and director Michael Wadleigh decided to just leave it in the film.